Exhibit A · Company Profiles

 One Direction

-From open-ocean wave energy to small modular reactors — the companies actively funding the full technology spectrum required for a viable global energy transition.
+From open-ocean wave energy to small modular reactors to hyperscale data centers — the companies actively funding the full technology spectrum required for a viable global clean energy transition.

 Wave Energy · Frontier Tech